mattermost/notices/README.md

 #### Checks won't complete and stuck in a yellow state

-Please @jason.deland in the [In-Product Notices](https://community.mattermost.com/core/channels/in-product-notices) channel.
+Please check with the Release team in the Developers: DevOps channel.

 #### When do notices pop-up for users?